 Who is Eligible?

-To be eligible for a Self Directed SEP IRA you must first own a business.
-If you do not yet own a business, check out this blog to get started today!
+To be eligible for a Self Directed SEP IRA, you must first own a business.
+If you do not yet own a business, check out this video to get started today!

 SEP Self Directed IRAs are eligible for sole proprietors and small businesses with up to 25 employees.